zkhr/blog/panels/blog-029-artifacts.md

 # Not the valve one.

 After playing
-<span class="link" data-x="3" data-y="-8">spacetraders</span> a few months ago,
+<a class="link" data-x="3" data-y="-8">spacetraders</a> a few months ago, I've
-I've once again found myself playing an API game.
+once again found myself playing an API game.
 In [Artifacts](https://artifactsmmo.com/), you're automating characters in an mmorpg.